AEDevMaster/rsschool-cv/cv.md

 * Tel: +375295767001
 #
 ## About Me
-At the moment I work as a freelance layout designer.
-I do the layout of small modules, which are then inserted into the site.
-I want to become a front-end developer.
-Therefore, I constantly try to develop and self-educate
+I am currently working as a freelance front-end developer.
+I do the layout of small modules, which I then insert on the site.
+I completed two commercial projects and several educational ones.
+I want to become an experienced front-end developer and work in a team of professionals.
+Therefore, I constantly try to develop and educate myself.
 #
 ## Skills and Proficiency
 * HTML